 This course provides an introduction to selected basic and intermediate surgical specialties that students are exposed to the first clinical rotation.
 Emphasis is placed on related surgical anatomy, pathology, and procedures that enhance theoretical knowledge of patient care, instrumentation, supplies, and equipment.
-Upon
+Upon completion, students should be able to correlate, integrate, and apply theoretical knowledge of the course topics to the clinical operative environment.

-SUR 123 Sur Clinical Practice I Prerequisites: SUR 110 and SUR 111

-Corequisites: SUR 122
+SUR 123 Sur Clinical Practice I Prerequisites: SUR 110 and SUR 111 Corequisites: SUR 122 basic surgical cases in both the scrub and circulating roles.

 This course provides clinical experience with a variety of perioperative assignments to build upon skills learned in SUR 111.
 Emphasis is placed on the scrub and circulating roles of the surgical technologist, including aseptic technique and basic case preparation for selected surgical procedures.
-Upon completion, students should be able to prepare, assist with, and dismantle basic surgical cases in both the scrub and circulating roles.
+Upon completion, students should be able to prepare, assist with, and dismantle